wpeka/wpadcenter/README.txt

 Create unlimited custom ads and place them anywhere on your website using shortcodes, widgets, or by directly editing your theme template.

 WP Adcenter WordPress advertising plugin has a built-in graphical statistics and reporting section.
 You can view impressions and clicks for each of your ads individually or at the ad group level.
 Analyze and gather insights on the performance of your ads.
 Third-party advertisers can also access the statistics area to view the performance of their ads.

 The Google Adsense Importer feature allows you to automatically insert Google Adsense code to your WordPress website without any manual coding.
-This way, you can showcase your custom banner ads to different custom sections of your website and increase the visibility of your ad.

 The script inserter feature allows you to add custom scripts like a Facebook Pixel, Google Analytics Code, Javascript, CSS, HTML, PHP, or advert code anywhere on the page.
-Insert code in header, footer, or body easily using this fantastic WordPress banner ad management plugin.
+Insert code in header, footer, or body easily using this WordPress banner ad management plugin.

 WPAdCenter WordPress advertising plugin is compatible with Gutenberg Blocks and other popular Page Builders.

 Using the plugin is easy and intuitive.
 This feature-rich WordPress ads plugin was designed to help you monetize your website and grow your online business.

 ***See what Oli has to say about WP AdCenter:***
 > "WP AdCenter will take care of all aspects of advertising on your WordPress powered websites.
 Whether you want to run your own advertising in the form of affiliate banners, Google Adsense, or any other advertising network you can think of, or you would like to offer advertising spots for sale on your site – it's all possible with WP AdCenter."